E39-SOURCE-M5

 2017: The Story: Ryan’s 2000 BMW E39 M5:

-2017 January, 2017 My original engine now in New York.
 I got bored enough in January to reach out to the new owner of my old S62, and see what he had found out with it.
 He bought my used engine to install in a project car of his.
 He told me a year ago that he planned to rebuild it before installing it in another car.
 I received several photos of my old engine opened up, and taken apart.
+After 192,000 miles, the bottom end still looked clean, with no sludge or anything worrisome.
+The connecting rod bearings certainly showed some wear, but nothing that would have caused catastrophic failure.
+The new owner even said that the timing chain guides (original) still appeared to be quite strong.
+This engine had a lot of life left.

 Continue reading